WESTERN CANADA HOCKEY EXPOSURE CAMP MAY 12-14, 2023 TSUUT'INA NATION, ALBERTA

 West Kelowna Warriors Victoria Grizzlies

 The BCHL does not have a player protected list.
 Players come from all over North America.
 The BCHL has the most out-of-province players playing in their league than any other league Junior A League in Canada.
-Almost all players will have played Midget AAA or Midget Prep, and most will have been top players on their team.
-The BCHL has a roster limit of 23 players.
-Teams must have a minimum of 4 rookies.
+Almost all players will have played U18 AAA or U18 Prep, and most will have been top players on their team.
+Teams must have a minimum of 5 players from BC and can have a maximum of 2 non-North American players.
 Many top players from other leagues that have already committed will transfer to the BCHL.

-Founded in 1918, and the oldest junior league in Canada, the MJHL has 12 teams.
-4 teams play in the Northwest Division, 4 teams play in the Interior Division and 4 teams play in the Southwest Division.
-League champions are the Portage Terriers.
+Founded in 1918, and the oldest junior league in Canada, the MJHL has 13 teams.
+6 teams play in the West Division and 7 teams play in the East Division.
+League champions are the Steinbach Pistons.
 The last player to be selected in the NHL Entry Draft was Matthew Thiessen in the seventh round in the 2018 NHL Entry Draft.

 Virden Oil Capitals

 Founded in 1962, the NOJHL has 12 teams.
 6 teams play in the East Division and 6 teams play in the West Division.
-League champions are the Soo Thunderbirds.
+League champions are the Timmins Rock.
 No player has been drafted in the NHL Entry Draft directly from the NOJHL.

 Cochrane Crunch Blind River Beavers